josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 - they avoid collecting explicit disclosures
 - they appear “safer” than direct data

 They are not safer.
 They are **less transparent**.

 ---

-## Why proxy inference is treated as acceptable (incorrectly)
+## 🧾 Why Proxy Inference Is Treated as Acceptable (Incorrectly)

 Organisations often justify proxy inference by claiming: